Ravavyr/S3ntry/README.md

 ## Features

 ### TODO
-   - Finish cleaning up look and feel of List View
+   - upload screen fix styling, add scrollbar if too many files
-   - Fix styling for upload screen, add scrollbar if too many files
+   - file upload limit parameter
-   - Limit to 10 files upload [make variable in config]
+      - implement parameter into uploader interface and error messages
-   - Fix breadcrumbs for subfolders
+   - Add pagination
-   -- Make breadcrumbs clickable to parent levels
+   - Responsiveness for mobile [do not recommend until performance is improved]

    - Create Tutorial
-   -- S3 configs
+   -- S3 configs [the hardest part]
    -- Explanation of features and functionality

 ### DONE